Family Vacation Ideas and Finds | Family Holiday Central

 Total Suggested Budget from US: $600 for return airfare.

-Total Suggested Budget from EU: $100-200 for return airfare or train fare.
+Total Suggested Budget from EU: 100-200 euros for a train or airplane round trip.

 Prague has a real mix of accommodation, which is good news for people across all sorts of budgets.
 You can find a luxury choice in the center, use public transportation to reach a mid-range option in the trendy suburban outskirts, or pick an inner-city dorm room.